Halel-Fruman/HTTP-Server/README.md

 Contributions to this project are welcome!
 Please feel free to fork the repository, make changes, and submit a pull request.

-## License

-This project is open-sourced under the MIT License.
-See the `LICENSE` file for more details.